Thursday, February 19, 2026

 Read-alouds for March

 These stories cover themes of spring, nature, celebration, and imagination.
-Read them slowly — not to cover content, but to feel what each story opens up.
+Read them slowly — not to cover content, but to notice what each story opens up.

-The Very Hungry Caterpillar by Eric Carle: A classic that explores the life cycle of a caterpillar turning into a butterfly, great for discussing change and growth.
+The Very Hungry Caterpillar by Eric Carle: A classic that explores the life cycle of a caterpillar turning into a butterfly, perfect for discussing change, growth, and the rhythms of nature.
 Grab some ideas to do with this book

-Green Shamrocks by Eve Bunting: A story about a rabbit who grows shamrocks for St. Patrick's Day, teaching about perseverance and luck.
+Green Shamrocks by Eve Bunting: A story about a rabbit who grows shamrocks for St. Patrick's Day, teaching perseverance, patience, and the playful spirit of luck.
 Grab some ideas to do with this book

-The Story of Ferdinand by Munro Leaf: A tale about a gentle bull who would rather smell flowers than fight, ideal for discussing individuality and staying true to oneself.
+The Story of Ferdinand by Munro Leaf: A gentle bull prefers smelling flowers to fighting, ideal for discussions about individuality, kindness, and staying true to oneself.

-How to Catch a Leprechaun by Adam Wallace: A playful story about trying to catch a mischievous leprechaun on St. Patrick's Day.
+How to Catch a Leprechaun by Adam Wallace: A playful tale about trying to catch a mischievous leprechaun on St. Patrick's Day, perfect for imagination and creative problem-solving.
+Grab some ideas to do with this book.

 When Spring Comes by Kevin Henkes: A beautifully illustrated story about a boy watching and waiting for his garden to bloom.
-This gentle tale invites children to notice the small changes in nature, practice patience, and enjoy the quiet unfolding of spring.
+This gentle tale encourages observation, patience, and noticing small changes in nature.
+Grab some ideas to do with this book.

 Themes to teach during March